Computer Preparedness Checklist

 - Unplug the Ethernet cable from the back of the printer.

 3. Network Services

 DoIT will keep all mission critical systems in service as long as possible.
 However, certain services on BarryNet might need to be brought off-line and/or shutdown before the storm hits.
 This is necessary to ensure that equipment and services are safe from the effects of the storm.

 After The Storm

 DoIT will work as quickly as the circumstances permit to restore network connectivity and services throughout campus.
 As you reconnect your office equipment make sure to reconnect them to your surge protector or UPS as they were before.
-You can contact your Liaison or TSA for assistance with setting up your PC and peripherals.
+You can contact your Area Contact for assistance with setting up your PC and peripherals.
 Expect power surges, brownouts, and fluctuations for at least several days or longer after power has been restored.
 All the effort you went through in preparation may be lost if you take a hit after the storm.